 - People with Addison disease (underactive or damaged adrenal glands) produce a high level of ACTH but no cortisol.

 - People with secondary adrenal insufficiency have absent or delayed ACTH responses.
 If someone has a damaged pituitary, CRH will not stimulate ACTH secretion and an absent ACTH response indicates the pituitary is the cause.
 If ACTH response is delayed, that indicates the hypothalamus is the cause.

 - Insulin-induced hypoglycemia test.
-Occasionally, a doctor will order this test to learn if pituitary disease (secondary adrenal insufficiency) is the cause of adrenal insufficiency.
+Occasionally, a healthcare practitioner will order this test to learn if pituitary disease (secondary adrenal insufficiency) is the cause of adrenal insufficiency.
 Glucose and cortisol levels are measured at predetermined intervals after an injection of insulin is used to stress the pituitary gland.
 In healthy people, blood glucose levels fall and cortisol concentrations increase.
 In those with adrenal insufficiency, cortisol levels will remain low and glucose levels will fall, then recover slowly.
 This test should be performed in a specialized facility where there are people experienced in the procedure and where the person tested can be monitored closely.

 - 21-hydroxylase autoantibodies are sometimes ordered as part of the diagnostic process when autoimmune Addison disease is suspected.
-The test is considered a good indicator of autoimmune Addison disease but is not widely used at this time.
+The test is considered a good indicator of autoimmune Addison disease.

 - X-rays may be used to look for calcification on the adrenal cortex that may be due to a tuberculosis infection.